zecrypt-io/zecrypt-server/packages/Extenstions/README.md

 ## Setup

+### Environment Configuration

+⚠️ **IMPORTANT**: Before setting up the extension, you must configure the environment variables for security.

+**See [SETUP.md](./SETUP.md) for detailed environment configuration instructions.**

+Quick setup:
+1. Create a `.env` file in this directory
+2. Add: `INDEXED_DB_AES_KEY="your_key_here"`
+3. Get the key from your team or the frontend-web `.env.local` file

 ### Development Setup

 1. Clone this repository
+2. **Configure environment variables** (see SETUP.md)
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
+4. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the `packages/Extenstions` directory
+5. Click "Load unpacked" and select the `packages/Extenstions` directory
-5. Note the Extension ID assigned by Chrome (you'll need it for the next step)
+6. Note the Extension ID assigned by Chrome (you'll need it for the next step)
-6. Update the `EXTENSION_ID` constant in `packages/frontend-web/app/extension-login/page.tsx` with your extension ID
+7. Update the `EXTENSION_ID` constant in `packages/frontend-web/app/extension-login/page.tsx` with your extension ID

 ### Frontend Setup